-If you have a self-directed 401(k), the Internal Revenue Service (IRS) requires you to report assets for accounts with more than $250,000 annually.
+If you have a self-directed, or solo 401(k)—or what the IRS calls a one-participant 401(k)—you already know the taxman requires you to report accounts with more than $250,000 in annual assets.
 This is done through the IRS form 5500-EZ.
-However, these are not the only individuals who should be acquainted with this form.

 If you are terminating a self-directed 401(k), whether it is associated with you as a sole-proprietor or through an entity you own, you also need to file a 5500-EZ form.
 In fact, once you close your account, the IRS gives you seven months to file.
 How does this work?

 Once you have completed the forms provided to you by your plan document sponsor, you will need to file the 5500-EZ Form with the IRS.
 This form, which can be downloaded from the IRS website, is relatively simple.
-However, hiring a reputable professional, like those at IRA Business Trust, can ensure you have help with the form if you need it.
+However, hiring a reputable professional may be a good idea.
+Contact us if you need a referral or if you have other questions!